theausus/batt/README.md

 Batt is an extremely lightweight battery monitor to be used from the terminal.
 It is built to work on Linux but it should also work on OSX and (theoretically) on Windows.
-Batt will detect all batteries into one and output the current total mWh, the total mWh when full, and the current charge percentage.
+Batt will detect all batteries and combine them to output the current total mWh, the total mWh when full, and the current charge percentage.

 It uses the ACPI battery information and thus, will not work on systems not using ACPI.
 If your system does not use /sys/class/power_supply to store its